RetireJS/retire.js/node/README.md

 -h, --help              output usage information
 -V, --version           output the version number

--p, --package           limit node scan to packages where parent is mentioned in package.json (ignore node_modules) -n, --node              Run node dependency scan only -j, --js                Run scan of JavaScript files only -v, --verbose           Show identified files (by default only vulnerable files are shown)
+-p, --package           limit node scan to packages where parent is a dependency mentioned in package.json (ignore node_modules and devDependencies)
+-n, --node              Run node dependency scan only -j, --js                Run scan of JavaScript files only -v, --verbose           Show identified files (by default only vulnerable files are shown)